jyaymie/siftora-frontend/README.md

 ##

-✨ Thank you so much for your interest in SIFTORA! ✨
+✨ Thank you so much for your interest in Siftora! ✨